Rebecca Santhosh

-Rebecca Santhosh (born 26 July 1998) is an Indian actress who primarily works in Malayalam television.
+Rebecca Santhosh (born 26 July 1998) is an Indian Television actress who primarily works in Malayalam television serials.
 She is well known for her role as Kavya in the soap opera, Kasthooriman.

 Early life

-Rebecca was born on 26 July 1998 in Thrissur, Kerala, India.
-Her father, Santhosh is a businessman and mother, Jaya is a housewife.
+Rebecca was born on 26 July 1998 in Thrissur, Kerala.
+Her father, Santhosh, is a businessman, and her mother, Jaya, is a homemaker.
 She has an elder sister, Geethu.
-She pursued a BMS degree from St. Teresa's College, Kochi.
+She is a Catholic.
+She studied at Holy Family Convent School and Chaldean Syrian School in Thrissur.
+She then pursued a BMS degree from St. Teresa's College, Kochi.

 Career

 Rebecca began her acting career when she was a Grade 4 student through an advertisement.
 She ventured into mini-screen in 2011 through Kunjikkoonan, a soap opera that premiered on Asianet.
 She played a lead role, Asin, in the show which revolved around three children eloping during a vacation.
 In 2012, she portrayed a minor role in Malayalam film Thiruvambadi Thamban.